molon/MLInputDodger/README.md

 # MLInputDodger

-**My library does not seek any reward, but if you use this library, tell me if you like. :)**
+**My library does not seek any reward, but if you use this library, star it if you like. :)**

 ![MLInputDodger](https://raw.githubusercontent.com/molon/MLInputDodger/master/MLInputDodger.gif)